Last Updated: January 11, 2021

 2. Take Advantage of Small Business POS Reports and Metrics

 Reporting important business KPIs will save you time analyzing nuanced data.
-Your point of sale can provide reports in seconds that detail your gross margins, average transaction value, inventory turnover, year-over-year comparisons, and much more.
-These provide actionable data that can help you improve business immediately.
+Your point of sale reports should include, among other gross margins, average transaction value, inventory turnover, year-over-year comparisons, and much more.
+These provide actionable data that can help you improve your business immediately.

 3. Integrate Accounting Software with Task Automation